How many job openings have you applied for recently?

 Picking a buzzword rather than carefully selecting a resume keyword may see your resume get cross-cut into eternity.

-We’re going to dive into what these words are and give you examples of how to add keywords into your resume and what words you need to avoid at all costs.
+We’re going to dive into what these words are and give you examples of how to add keywords to your resume and what words you need to avoid it at all costs.

 Let’s kick things off with buzzwords.

 Buzzwords for resumes are words and phrases that sound generic and a recruiter will see on every bog-standard resume or CV that lands in their inbox.

 If you asked a recruiter about buzzwords, they’d tell you:

 - They do nothing to tell them about what you’ve done or can do